MrLawbreaker/Node.js-Twitch-Token-Generator/README.md

     # The port to run the server on will default to 3000
     PORT=

-    #Certificate files used for HTTPS
+    #Certificate files used for HTTPS, if empty will use HTTP localhost instead
     CERT_KEY=
     CERT_FILE=